“I love Asian women!” “Asian women are so hot.” “Japan, Korea, China?” “Asian women know how to treat a man!”

 And what a horrifically misogynistic stereotype it is too.
 Have a wander round any online dating site or Internet forum discussing Asian women, and you’ll notice that one of the most attractive things about Asian women, according to white men, is our apparent ability to “treat our man right”.
 But what does “right” entail?
 Well, to put it simply, “treating a man right” is to treat him as superior.
 Time and time again, Asian women are lauded for our supposedly meek and gentle natures, for our submissive attitudes, for our rejection of feminist values.
 (Hah!)
 Through their fetishisation and racist assumptions about Asian women, they reveal their attitudes towards relations with women in general: one should be quiet and meek, contented with a subordinate status, and eager to serve.

 How, you may ask, do these men reconcile their ideas of Asian women with the existence of Asian feminists?
-Easy; they decide that she has been “brainwashed” by Western feminist values, has been contaminated, and has neglected her cultural roots.
-The fact that they assume submissiveness to be so inherent in Asian women that any feminist ideas must be mere parroting of the ideas of white women, is insulting in the extreme.
+Easy; they decide that they have been “brainwashed” by Western feminist values, have been contaminated, and have neglected their cultural roots.
+The fact that they assume submissiveness to be so inherent in Asian women that any feminist ideas must be mere parroting of the ideas of white women is insulting in the extreme.
 Nor do I appreciate their assumption that Asian culture is static.
 I would love for them to cast their eye over their own cultural history, going back hundreds of years, and then tell me — what is “Caucasian culture”?
 And by rejecting the values their ancestors espoused, have they betrayed their cultural roots?

 Black Women and Exotification